top of page

 START AND FINISH HAND TIMERS (2- 4):

 Responsible for capturing a stopwatch time stamp for each racer, providing manual backup to the electronic timing system.
 Two hand timers each are stationed at the start and finish lines.
-Must be able to stand in one spot all day long without losing focus, and be able to write down numbers in cold weather.
+Requires use of a stop watch, and be able to record numbers accurately.
 Hand-timers should attend a pre-race timing meeting.
 Afterward, report to the start or finish referee at the start/finish areas one-half hour prior to race time.
+Finish hand timers may be able to walk to their position.

 BIB COLLECTOR (1):